Prepare the Team for Insider Threat Management Success

 - Major challenges

 The team will learn more about the organization’s unique insider threat security needs as it puts the implementation plan into action.
 This process will require that everyone remain mindful of internal priorities.
-The result should be an insider threat management program that adequately balances privacy and security needs.
+The result should be an ITMP that adequately balances privacy and security needs.

 The progression to full operating capacity (FOC) is gradual for most organizations.
 Reaching FOC means incorporating all of the baseline functions established by the IOC, along with five additional elements: